open-mmlab/mmdetection/docs/install.md

 If you build PyTorch from source instead of installing the prebuilt pacakge, you can use more CUDA versions such as 9.0.

 c.
+Install mmcv, you can [install](https://github.com/open-mmlab/mmcv#install-with-pip) the pre-build mmcv.
-Install mmcv, you can choose either to compile mmcv from source by the following command
+Or you can choose either to compile mmcv from source by the following command

 ```
 git clone https://github.com/open-mmlab/mmcv.git